noi-techpark/odh-docs/source/authentication.rst

 While the |odh| project strives to offer only Open Data, it relies on third-party :ref:`data-providers`, which may not offer the whole content of a dataset for public use.
-For this reason, an authentication mechanism has been implemented, which does not however impact on users.
+For this reason, an authentication mechanism has been implemented, which does however have no impact on users and on their use of the data.

 Indeed, authentication in |odh| is mainly used when exposing data to the consumer, which means by the Reader and in every single web